Yoav666s/dnd-wiki/collections/_classes/nornfeld/magician/main.md

 **Swift Parry.** When you are hit with an attack, you can use your reaction to expend a Trickery die, rolling it and adding the number rolled to your AC for that attack, possibly causing it to miss.

-# Magician Repertoire
+## Magician Repertoire
 At 3rd level, you choose a repertoire to specialize in.
-Your repertoire choice grants you features at 3rd level and then again at 6th level, 10th level, 14th level, and 18th level.
+Your repertoire choice grants you features at 3rd level and then again at 6th level, 10th level, and 14th level.

 | Repertoire | Source |
 | :---- | :---- |